A.I.R.: Enabling Adaptive, Iterative, and Reasoning-based Frame Selection For Video Question Answering: Reproducibility Statement

 \section{Reproducibility Statement}

 We provide the full details for reproducing our method in the main paper.
 All datasets used for experiments are publicly available.
-The partial code of our method, including the code for two core stages (i.e., Adaptive Initial Sampling and Iterative Frame Selection), will be provided in the supplementary materials. \textbf{We will release the full code and model via GitHub once the paper gets accepted.}
+The partial code of our method, including the code for two core stages (i.e., Adaptive Initial Sampling and Iterative Frame Selection), will be provided in the supplementary materials.